gourmetjs/gourmet-ssr/docs/tutorial-5.md

 };
 ```

 Because we used the icons in the main page only, we appended a specifier `:main` to the `html` section name to make this configuration setting applied only to the `main` page.
-By doing this, links to both Bootstrap and Font Awesome CSS will be inserted to `main` page, but only a Boottsrap CSS link will be inserted to `public` page.
+By doing this, links to both Bootstrap and Font Awesome CSS will be inserted to `main` page, but only a Bootstrap CSS link will be inserted to `public` page.

 ## React I80's `Link` component